zackimball/blog/November20/Debugging .NET Framework in VSCode.md

 iisexpress /config:applicationhost.config /site:VSCodeDemo
 ```

 IIS Express accepts parameters using the syntax `/{parameter}:{value}`.
 With that, we're passing in the config parameter and pointing it at the local `applicationhost.config` give to us by the template and passing in our site name VSCodeDemo.
-Althernatively, we could pass in the `/siteid:2` parameter to target this application.
+Alternatively, we could pass in the `/siteid:2` parameter to target this application.
 You'll see a new tray icon for IIS Express and now you could open this up in a browser from the tray application or opening the browser and navigating to `localhost:{port in the config}`.
 With all of that setup, we're now ready to start working on our VSCode configuration.

 ## Setup In VSCode